 Here are some steps, which can make the Exploitation process a success:

 · Open-source intelligence (OSINT): The first step refers to the process of reviewing publicly available information.
 A pentester needs to search for all possible information about the application, wherever possible.
 Important pieces of information can be found on search engines, social networks, the dark web, and developer boards.

 · Architecture understanding: What makes a good threat model?
 Understanding the application architecture plays an important role in designing a foolproof threat model, which can predict any external threats to an application.
 The pentester would need to track the external stakeholders, users, and followers, to get an idea about the intended usage.

 · Client and server-side situations: A tester is well equipped to recognize the nature and type of application, which can range between native, hybrid, or web.
 An application network access includes network interfaces, methods of communication with third-party resources, user data, session management, and root detection.

 · Report preparations: The final stage of mobile application penetration testing is reporting the findings via technical reports and even an executive-level paper.
 Whilst an executive-level paper contains a high-level summary of your findings, it is most appropriate for management review.
 The technical report, unlike its counterpart, covers a list of vulnerabilities fixed individually, along with specifications to recreate the vulnerabilities, their risks, and recommended remediation procedures.

 · Presentation: The final documents need to be presented to the end client.
 Any suggested recommendations, updates, and questions need to be addressed during this phase.
 The documentation is revised accordingly, and the final version is presented to the client for review.
 Once this step is completed, the pentester can validate the remediations and approve them for final review.

-The Mobile Application Penetration Testing Methodology is vendor-neutral since it helps drive transparency and facilitates repeatability.
-It’s a holistic approach, as it provides flexibility towards the security of mobile applications.
+The Mobile App Penetration Testing Methodology is vendor-neutral since it helps drive transparency and facilitates repeatability.
+It’s a holistic approach, as it provides flexibility toward the security of mobile applications.